Hopf BiGalois Theory for Hopf Algebroids: Hopf BiGalois extensions

-\end{lem} \begin{proof} We already remarked that the algebra structure is well defined.
+and $R(P,\CL)$ is a Hopf algebroid. \end{thm} \begin{proof} We already remarked that the algebra structure is well defined.
 The proposed comodule structure on $P$ is an instance of the universal map in \Cref{twisted adjoint trick}.
-The image of $\delta$ is in $P\times_{\overline N}R(P,\cL)$ by \cref{equ. translation map 4.5}.
 It is an algebra map by \Cref{lem.
 P opposite has Galois structure} and \cref{equ. translation map 7}.
 It follows from the universal property (with $A=N$) that $R(P,\cL)$ has a unique coring structure $R(P,\cL)\to R(P,\cL)\diamond_{\overline N}R(P,\cL)$ for which $P$ is a comodule, namely the unique $\Delta$ making commute.
 It is a standard argument how to derive coassociativity of $\Delta$ from this definition.

-By (\ref{equ. universal prop}), we can see the second formula for comultiplication is given by the formula above.
-Indeed, we first observe that
+To derive the explicit form of $\Delta$ using \eqref{equ. universal prop}, first observe that

 Thus, for any $p\ot q\in R(P,\cL)$ we have